This post may contain affiliate links. Click here to read my full disclosure.

 3 Ways to Earn Cash to Help Pay Bills Today

 - Donate Blood Plasma – You can make up to $500 per month donating blood plasma at your local plasma donation center.
-Here are the details, along with medical requirements and an explanation of exactly how it all works.
-Note: it isn’t painful at all (just a needle stick) and totally worth it (especially if you’re a two-adult household and can both donate).
+Here are the details, medical requirements, and an explanation of exactly how it works.
+Note: it isn’t painful (just a needle stick) and totally worth it (especially if you’re a two-adult household and can both donate).
 This is the easiest way to make extra cash in less than 4 hours per week.

 - Declutter – Look around your house.
 What do you have of value that you can sell for quick cash?
-Resist the temptation to pawn your items and instead sell them on eBay or Facebook Marketplace.
-Facebook Marketplace is my favorite place to sell items because you get the cash at pick up.
-Items I’ve sold include coffee tables, end tables, picture frames, gaming consoles, old tv’s or extra tv’s, DVD’s (everything is digital now anyway), appliances, and so much more.
-In my opinion, clothes haven’t brought much return so I usually donate them to Goodwill.
+Please resist the temptation to pawn your items and instead sell them on eBay or Facebook Marketplace.
+My favorite place to sell items is Facebook Marketplace because you get the cash at pick-up.
+Items I’ve sold include coffee tables, end tables, picture frames, gaming consoles, old TVs or extra TVs, DVDs (everything is digital now anyway), appliances, and so much more.
+In my opinion, clothes haven’t brought much return, so I usually donate them to Goodwill.